macnetic/faust/gen_doc/bin_pkgs/README_template.md

 If you want to use FAµST with Python 3 you must use precisely the @PY3_VER@ version because the FAµST Python wrapper delivered within the binary package is compiled for that version only.

-@note pygsp is an optional python package to install in order to generate graphs and their Laplacians for testing the FGFT algorithms added in FAµST 2.4.
+@note pygsp is an optional python package to install in order to generate graphs and their Laplacians for testing the FGFT/eigen decomposition algorithms.

 ### 1.2 For Matlab